Child Labour and Social Protection

 Key Features

-Withdrawal, rehabilitation, and reintegration of children into school
+Withdrawal, rehabilitation, and reintegration into school

 Vocational training and community-based apprenticeship programs